 - Line your baking trays with parchment paper, and preheat your oven to 160 degrees C or 320F.

-- Make a hole in the center using your spoon and pour in the peanut oil.
+- Then, make a hole in the center using your spoon and pour in the peanut oil and egg yolk.

 - Stir well until the dough comes together.

-- Place onto the baking tray, leaving about 2cm distance between each cookie.
-Top each cookie with one half of a peanut.
+- Then, transfer to the baking tray, leaving about 2cm distance between each cookie.

-- Brush a thin layer of egg wash over the cookies.
-Be stingy here!
+- Finally, top each cookie with half a peanut gently before brush a thin layer of egg wash over the cookies.

 - Bake for 17-19 minutes ( if you used teaspoon-sized dough ) and 18-21 minutes ( tablespoon-sized dough).
-Adjust accordingly +/- depending on the size of your cookies.
+Then, adjust accordingly depending on the size of batter.

-- Once golden and the egg wash is of a dark brown colouration but not burnt, take it out of the oven and leave to cool for 15-20 minutes before serving or storing.
-It tastes way better overnight!
+- Once slightly darker and the egg wash is of a dark brown colouration but not burnt, take it out of the oven and leave to cool for 15-20 minutes before serving or storing.
+It tastes better overnight!

-Prep time: Cook time: Total time: Yield: One tray of delicious goodness!
+Prep time: Cook time: Total time: Yield: 20-30 Peanut Cookies depending on size

 - Store well at room temperature in a container for up to 4 days.
 They will be quite crumbly but good enough to hold its shape if handled well.